- Cancer Information

 - Radiation therapy to the testicles

-Side effects often relate to the part of the body treated, and may include:
+Side effects often relate to the body part treated, and may include:

 - fatigue – your body uses a lot of energy dealing with the effects of radiation.
 Many people feel very tired during and after treatment